Board of Directors

 Officer Raquel Curran, currently with the Pittsburg Police Department, was born in Mexico City and came to the United States when she was 9 years old.
 As the oldest of 5 siblings, she was the first in her family to graduate from High School and College with an AA degree in General Education.

-Ms. Ballentine has worked with grass roots as well as with international organizations, managing the day-to-day operations, establishing procedures, and developing meaningful reporting.
-She has served as Director of Finance and Human Resources for a number of non-profits.
-Ms. Ballentine is also certified in Grant Writing and Administration.
+Linda has 30 years of experience in finance and accounting, with specific expertise working with non-profits.
+Ms. Ballentine has worked with both grassroots organizations as well as international outfits, managing the day-to-day operations, establishing procedures, and developing meaningful reporting.
+She has served as Director of Finance and Human Resources for a number of non-profits as well.
+Ms. Ballentine brings her knowledge as a certified Grant Writer and Administrator.

-Gerardo, a former employee of People Who Care (PWC) Children Association joins the board with three years of experience as the Site Coordinator/Peer Counselor.
-As a recently added voting board member for PWC, Gerardo brings a clear understanding and first hand experience of the potential growth for PWC and the youth it services.
+Gerardo, a former employee of People Who Care (PWC) Children Association joins the board with three years of experience as our Site Coordinator/Peer Counselor.
+Gerardo brings a clear understanding and first-hand experience with all of our strengths and areas for growth.

 Gerardo is currently the Site Coordinator for SparkPoint Contra Costa-West, where he works as an employee for the Richmond Community Foundation with the aim of partnering with agencies to empower individuals and families to become financially sustainable and advocate for social change.